 Last Updated: 2026-04-24

-Audience: Developers and AI agents working on Postgres schema for Encore Health OS.
+Audience: Developers and AI agents working on Postgres schema for Encore OS.
 This document is the canonical reference for maintaining DDL under

 supabase/schemas/ and generating versioned migrations under supabase/migrations/ with the Supabase CLI.